 3. PBL Is Authentic

-Each lesson in a PBL unit takes students one step closer towards answering their central DQ, which should be grounded in relevancy and reality.
+Each lesson in a PBL unit takes students one step closer to answering their central DQ, which should be grounded in relevancy and reality.

 But how do you know if your project is authentic?

 There’s more than one way to incorporate authenticity into your project.